Brooklyn Basin - The Basin that Never Was.

-An article in the Brooklyn Eagle described the Brooklyn Basin as "including several acres of water extending in the direction of the Gowanus Canal as far as the Pollion Shipyard, which, with the Downing and Lawrence Shipyard, alone seperate it from the Canal."
-The basin has been used for storing lumber and sailing vessels, but as no piers or warehouses were built, the article argues that, it was a clean slate for a major shipping concern.
+In 1907, there was speculation that C.W.
+Morse, a steamship magnate, might purchase and develop the area.
+At that time The Brooklyn Eagle described the Brooklyn Basin as "including several acres of water extending in the direction of the Gowanus Canal as far as the Poillon Shipyard, which, with the Downing and Lawrence Shipyard, alone separate it from the Canal."
+The basin was been used for storing lumber and sailing vessels, but as no piers or warehouses were built, the Eagle argued that it was a clean slate for a major shipping concern.

 Like many other visions for the basin, this one did not come to pass.